serialport/node-serialport/README.md

 ## Intro to Node-Serialport

-Imagine a world in which you can write JavaScript to control blenders, lights, security systems, or even robots.
+Imagine a world where you can write JavaScript to control blenders, lights, security systems, or even robots.
 That's right—robots!
 Thanks to Node Serialport, that world is here.

 Node-Serialport provides a stream interface for the low-level serial port code necessary to controll [Arduino](http://www.arduino.cc/) chipsets, X10 interfaces, [Zigbee](http://www.zigbee.org/) radios, highway signs, lcd screens, cash drawers, motor controllers, sensor packages, fork lifts, modems, drones, CNC machines, plotters, vending machines, ccTalk coin accecptors, SMS Gateways, RFID scanners and much more.
-If if you have a hardware device with an [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) we can speak to it.
+If you have a hardware device with a [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) we can speak to it.
 The physical world is your oyster with this goodie.

 For a full breakdown of why we made Node-Serialport, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).
 It explains why one would want to program robots in JS in the first place.